MAFS bride Bec weeps as she apologises for THAT dinner party outburst: "It was the ugliest side of me"

 Host Laura Byrne asked her if she is “embarrassed” watching the scenes back now, to which Bec replied that she was “mortified”.

-Bec admitted that she wishes she had told her fellow brides how she was feeling and leant on them for support instead of lashing out.
+Bec admitted that she wishes she had told her fellow brides how she was feeling and leaned on them for support instead of lashing out.

 “It was the ugliest side of me,” she added.